-| Tool | Company + Campaign-Level LinkedIn ad Impression Tracking | Two-Way CRM Integration | First-Party LinkedIn API Data | Pricing | Summary |
+| Tool | Company + Campaign-Level LinkedIn Ad Impression Tracking | Two-Way CRM Integration | First-Party LinkedIn API Data | Pricing | Summary |

 |---|---|---|---|---|---|

-| Demandbase | âś… | âś… (multi-CRM, bi-directional) | âś… (via LinkedIn API) | Custom | Enterprise ABM suite with deep controls and revenue reporting.
-Powerful – and priced accordingly. |
+| Demandbase | âś… | âś… Multi-CRM, bi-directional | âś… Via LinkedIn API | Custom | Enterprise ABM suite with deep controls, intent, buying groups, advertising, and revenue reporting.
+Powerful, but priced and implemented like an enterprise platform. |

-| HubSpot Attribution | ❌ | ✅ (internal) | ❌ | $800–$3600/mo | Great for click and contact attribution inside HubSpot.
-Not designed for impression-led ABM pipeline tracking. |
+| HubSpot Attribution | ❌ | ✅ Internal CRM-native reporting | ⚠️ Click and lead-form oriented | Professional/Enterprise tiers | Great for CRM-native click and contact attribution.
+Not designed for impression-led LinkedIn ABM pipeline reporting. |

 As I’ve already mentioned – before you start shopping for a LinkedIn ABM tool, go to demos and trials with this checklist of must-have features and questions (I didn’t have one, and wasted a ton of time đź« ):